Discovering environments with XRM: Cross-Risk Minimization ( )

-By virtue of this arrangement, we we may now estimate the generalization difficulty of any example by looking at the prediction of the twin that held-out such point.
-This contrasts prior methods for environment discovery, which consume the entire training data, and may therefore conflate generalization and memorization.
-(Relatedly, \citet{feldman} proposes a similar ``error when holding-out'' construction as a measure of memorization.)
-Particularly to our interests, if a point is misclassified when held-out, we see this as evidence of such example belonging to the minority group.
-As a last remark, we recommend choosing the twins to inhabit the same function class as the downstream phase-2 DG predictor.
-This allows discovering environments tailored to the point of view of the chosen learning machine.
+By virtue of this arrangement, we may now estimate the generalization difficulty of any example by looking at the prediction of the twin that held-out such point.
+This contrasts prior methods, which consume the entire training data, and may therefore conflate generalization and memorization.
+Here, however, if a point is misclassified when held-out, we see this as evidence of such example belonging to the minority group. \citet{feldman} proposes a similar ``error when holding-out'' construction as a measure of memorization.
+In the context of label-noise robustness, CrossSplit~\citep{kim2023crosssplit} also employs a similar approach, in which, confident held-out mistakes are indicators of a model’s memorization of a noisy label.

-\subsection{Twin training, flipping labels}
+\subsection{Twin Training, Flipping Labels}

 As \cref{fig:one} shows, the test worst-group-accuracy of an ERM baseline on Waterbirds is $62\percent{}$.
 This suggests that, if using ERM to train our twins, each would be able to correctly classify roughly one half of the minority examples.
 If using these machines to discover environments based on prediction errors, we would dilute the spurious correlation evenly across the two discovered environments.
-Consequently, it would be difficult for a phase-2 DG algorithm to tell apart between invariant and spurious patterns.
+Consequently, it would be difficult for an OOD generalization algorithm to tell apart between invariant and spurious patterns.
 Albeit counter-intuitive, we would like to hinder the learning process of our twins, such that they increasingly rely on spurious correlation.
-In the best possible case, the twins would correctly classify all majority examples and mistake all minority examples, resulting in \emph{zero} worst-group accuracy.
+In the best possible case, the twins would correctly classify all majority examples and misclassify all minority examples, resulting in \emph{zero} worst-group accuracy.